servetadil/Checkout/PaymentGateway.Helper/README.md

 # Helpers

-This project contains common helper class such as :
+This project contains common helper classes, such as :
 Encryption, Enum types, Exception types, and other Helper methods.